BrianLimMJ/ID_Assignment3/README.md

 - Use restdb for contact form
 - Lottie Animations

 ### Features Left To Be Implemented
 - (Idea Dropped) Survey to earn points

-### Problematic Features
-- (Deleting contact works however the first contact needs to be deleted twice or refresh the webpage to remove it.
-   This is a RestDB problem ) RestDB

 # Validator
 ### Site used for validation